CAIDA/bdrmapit/README.md

 # bdrmapIT
 This is the code to run bdrmapIT.
 There are a lot of files but only a few need to be run from the command line.

+To run bordermap it, you can use virtualenv
+> virtualenv run
+> cd run

+This will install the libraries you need
+> source bin/activate
+> pip install -r  ../requirememts.txt

 ## Generating IP-to-AS Mappings
 The first step is to generate the IP-to-AS mappings by combining BGP announcements, RIR extended delegation files, and IXP addresses.
 The simplest way, and the way I've been doing it, is to use the [ip2as](ip2as.md) file.
 The usage instructions are in that file.